5 Underrated West Coast Small Towns

 Many would think there’s nothing to do in this town so no need to visit.
 However, it’s an amazing spot for dolphin and whale watching.
 Also, you can’t miss the obvious attraction than the surfers, who come all over the world to surf in Elands Bay.

-There are many small West Coast towns that tend to be overlooked or underrated but do a bit more research and you’ll find something truly unique about that area.
+There’s an abundance of small West Coast towns being overlooked or underrated.
+If you just do a bit of research and you will find something truly unique about that region.